Challenge Structure

 initialSituation: |

-A data processing application is deployed as a single pod.
+A data processing pod is deployed in the cluster.

-The pod starts successfully but after a few seconds gets killed.
+It starts successfully but crashes within a few seconds.

-It enters a CrashLoopBackOff state and keeps restarting.
+The pod enters CrashLoopBackOff state and keeps restarting.

 objective: |